gabicfa/modeling-and-simulation-of-the-physical-world/README.md

-# Modeling And Simulation Of The Physical Word
+# Modeling And Simulation Of The Physical World

 This is a repository for the projects for the Modeling and Simulation of the Physical Word class, taught at 1st semester of Computer Engineering at Insper (Feb-Jun 2015).
 This course provides an introduction to mathematical modeling and computer simulation of physical